joac/run/README.md

 ## Todo
 - Autocompletion
 - Better parser
-- Print targets and docstrings when run is called without targets
+~- Print targets and docstrings when run is called without targets~
 - Support for pythons < `3.6`